-In addition, in babies where there has been requirement for 2 hourly feeds due to blood glucose levels being below 2.0mmol/L you should ensure the baby has been reviewed by the neonatal 'baby check' doctor on day of discharge in addition to the usual reviews during their stay.
+In addition, in babies where there has been requirement for 2 hourly feeds due to blood glucose levels being

 Management of PRETERM Infants (<37 weeks) following first blood glucose measurement

 Preterm infants are at risk of hypoglycaemia and generally may have lower reserves than term infants.
 In addition they are at risk of difficulties in establishing feeds and maintaining good thermoregulation.
 These babies often need longer stays in hospital to ensure establishment of feeding, show ability to gain weight and therefore require closer monitoring.